 What is Cerebellar Hypoplasia?

 Pets with cerebellar hypoplasia are born with a smaller than usual or underdeveloped cerebellum.
 Since this part of the brainstem, when this segment of a dog’s brain doesn’t fully develop it impacts how the dog moves.
 This section of the brainstem controls motor function in a dog’s body, a pet with CH will struggle with motor skills.
 Dogs and cats with the condition struggle with mobility, maintaining balance, and coordination.

 Most puppies are diagnosed very young as symptoms present quite quickly after birth.
 CH puppies may even show symptoms before they open their eyes.
-Most pets with cerebellar hypoplasia will begin to show signs of the condition as soon as they start to walk.
+Most pets with cerebellar hypoplasia will begin to show obvious signs of the condition as soon as they start to walk.
 These symptoms include: